 Most Southwestern students are not locals.
 Several of us made the move from New England states, others from Florida, and some even from as far as Alaska.
 For many, myself…

-Posted December 11th, 2013 by & filed under Top News, Where Do Southwestern College Grads Work?, Student Reflections and Updates, Featured.
+Posted December 11th, 2013 by & filed under Student & Alumni Stories, Where Do Southwestern College Grads Work?.